SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/02-Problem.md

 "**Instruments** \{**countInstruments**\} **not broken left**"

-# Input / Output
+# Input/Output

-You are provided with one interface, which will help you with the correct execution process of your program.
+You are provided with one interface, which will assist the correct execution process of your program.

-The interface is **Engine** and the class implementing this interface should read the input and when the program finishes, this class should print the output.
+The interface is **Engine**, and the class implementing this interface should read the input.

+When the program finishes, this class should print the output.

 ## Input